PROJECT: Student Schedule Planner

 Alternative 1 (current choice):

-2D String array
+2D String arrayis used.-

 Pros: It would allow easy data retrieval for specific

-. -
+index. -

 Cons: It could cause confusion especially if magic numbers were used instead of constant.